chjj/blessed/README.md

 #### Terminal (from Box)

 A box which spins up a pseudo terminal and renders the output.
-(Requires term.js to be installed).
+Useful for writing a terminal multiplexer, or something similar to an mc-like file manager.
+Requires term.js and pty.js to be installed.
+See `example/multiplex.js` for an example terminal multiplexer.

 ##### Options:

 - inherits all from Box.
+- **handler** - handler for input data.
+- **shell** - name of shell. `$SHELL` by default.
+- **args** - args for shell.
+- **cursor** - can be `line`, `underline`, and `block`.
+- Other options similar to term.js'.

 ##### Properties:

 - inherits all from Box.
+- **term** - reference to the headless term.js terminal.
+- **pty** - reference to the pty.js pseudo terminal.

 ##### Events:

 - inherits all from Box.
+- **title** - window title from terminal.
+- Other events similar to ScrollableBox.

 ##### Methods:

 - inherits all from Box.
+- **write(data)** - write data to the terminal.
+- Other methods similar to ScrollableBox.

 #### Image (from Box)